 Final Year Students in their Final Semester:

-Unfortunately due to the timescale in relation to having assessments and receiving support we cannot allow final semester students to have an assessment, unless you wish to pay the full amount (£277).
+Unfortunately due to the timescale in relation to having assessments and receiving support it is not viable to allow final semester students to have an assessment, unless you wish to pay the full amount (£289).
 If you decide to pay for the assessment and then register for another course or have to repeat any first semester modules the following year then the cost of the assessment can be reimbursed minus the £50 contribution.
 To be eligible for reimbursement the semester that the assessment takes place in and the semester of the new registration must run consecutively.
 Students must approach Disability & Learner Support to claim a reimbursement.

 Salford Support Fund